 Yes Bank customers scramble for cash withdrawal at branches, most ATMs run dry

-Panicked Yes Bank customers were seen queuing up at the bank's ATMs at various locations, but to no avail as as most cash-dispensing machines ran dry, after the Reserve Bank placed the crisis-hit lender under a moratorium.
-However, many a customers said they were able to withdraw the stipulated amount of Rs 50,000 through cheques at Yes Bank branches.
+Panicked Yes Bank customers were seen queuing up at the bank's ATMs at various locations, but to no avail, as most cash-dispensing machines ran dry after the Reserve Bank placed the crisis-hit lender under a moratorium.
+However, many customers said they were able to withdraw the stipulated amount of Rs 50,000 through cheques at Yes Bank branches.

 Customers are also facing trouble because net banking services are not working and some even complained that their credit cards are also not working.
 As the Reserve Bank has superseded the board of the private sector lender on a precarious financial condition and has appointed a former SBI executive as its administrator, customers cannot withdraw more than Rs 50,000 under the moratorium period till April 3, 2020.